thijsvanloef/palworld-server-docker/README.md

 > These Environment Variables/Settings are subject to change since the game is still in beta.
 > Check out the [official webpage for the supported parameters.](https://tech.palworldgame.com/optimize-game-balance)

+Converting server settings to environment variables follow the same principles (with some exceptions):
+- all capital letters
+- split words by inserting an underscore
+- remove the single letter if the setting starts with one (like 'b')

+For example:
+Difficulty -> DIFFICULTY
+PalSpawnNumRate -> PAL_SPAWN_NUM_RATE
+bIsPvP -> IS_PVP

 | Variable                                  | Description                                                    | Default Value                                                                                | Allowed Value                          |
 |-------------------------------------------|----------------------------------------------------------------|----------------------------------------------------------------------------------------------|----------------------------------------|
 | DIFFICULTY                                | Game Difficulty                                                | None                                                                                         | `None`,`Normal`,`Difficult`            |